Shopify/polaris/polaris.shopify.com/content/contributing/index.md

 icon: MobilePlusMajor
 ---

 All Shopify employees, regardless of discipline, are encouraged to contribute to Polaris.
-No contribution is too small.
 We welcome everything from copy edits and bug fixes to new components and patterns.

-We also encourage our open source community to contribute to the Polaris React component library.
+We also consider feedback from our open source community.

+## Should I contribute?

+Contributions should address a known issue or gap in the system, and they should add value at scale.
+Sometimes unique solutions are best for the user, but they don’t necessarily need to be in Polaris.
+You can still build custom solutions using Polaris [tokens](/tokens) and best practices.

+Minor contributions—like copy edits, bug fixes, and icons—are often worthwhile.
+They’re simple to implement, and they improve system quality and trust.

+Major contributions, like patterns or some components, typically require more evaluation.
+This flowchart will help you decide whether or not your solution is right for Polaris.
+If you’re unsure, reach out to the Polaris team directly.

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FAJNvON5VAAG5vZAnX6iuVJ%2FShould-I-contribute-to-Polaris%253F%3Fnode-id%3D0%253A1%26t%3DsSVh7oVMUM9KXOnB-1" allowfullscreen></iframe>

 ## Contribution types